 Things that could also be included in this section: hiring management of the new office, conducting studies about the new locations labor pull and different market segments for your product, etc.

-Headquarters Relocation Checklist: Old Space Management
+Office Relocation Checklist: Old Space Management

 Have you ever leased an apartment and had to inventory the damages to the space after moving out?